mayrajeo/drone_detector/README.md

 conda env create -f environment.yml
 ```

 This will install all otherwise difficult to install dependencies like gdal.
-If `geopandas` and `rtree` won't work properly , it might be because `rtree` conda installation doesn't work properly with python 3.8 or newer.
+If `geopandas` and `rtree` won't work properly , it might be because `rtree` conda installation at some point didn't work properly with python 3.8 or newer.

 After that change directory to `drone_detector` and run `pip install -e .` to get CLI commands to work.